 How are PRP injections performed?

-PRP Prolotherapy is performed at Caring Medical by our Prolotherapy injection specialists, Ross Hauser, MD and Danielle Steilen, MMS, PA-C. The preparation of therapeutic doses of growth factors consists of an autologous blood collection (blood from the patient), plasma separation (blood is centrifuged), and application of the plasma rich in growth factors (injecting the plasma into the area.)
+PRP Prolotherapy is performed at Caring Medical by our Prolotherapy injection specialists, Ross Hauser, MD, Danielle Steilen, PA-C and Timothy Speciale, DO.
+The preparation of therapeutic doses of growth factors consists of an autologous blood collection (blood from the patient), plasma separation (blood is centrifuged), and application of the plasma rich in growth factors (injecting the plasma into the area.)
 In other words, a PRP treatment is done just like any other Prolotherapy treatment, except the solution used for injection is plasma enriched with growth factors from your own blood.
 In our office, patients are generally seen every 4-6 weeks.
 Typically three to six visits are necessary per area.